Go to the Nature Institute’s home page

 Many of us (especially as we grow older) have had the experience of “losing our bearings” while driving or riding in normally familiar territory.
 Suddenly a powerful sense of disorientation takes hold of us, and the entire landscape becomes a disconcerting question mark.
 For a moment we have no sense for where we are or where we are headed, so that our usual feeling of comfort with our surroundings is lost.
 The confusion that sets in, however short-lasting, is one of profound lostness.
 The connections linking where we are at the moment to a wider, coherent context have gone missing.
 The conceptual map through which we grasp the meaningful arrangement of the larger landscape is no longer anchored to our current location.

 One might think that the problem here applies only to matters of spatial location.
 After all, when I become disoriented while driving, all the particular objects around me — houses, trees, road surfaces, animals — continue to make perfectly natural sense.
-My disorientation applies only to one aspect of my environment.
+My disorientation applies only to a certain contextual aspect of my environment.

-But the fact is that those other aspects also depend on the thinking that weaves parts into a meaningful whole — not only spatially, but also, for example, functionally.
+But the fact is that all the particular things around me also depend on the thinking that weaves parts into a meaningful whole — not only spatially, but also, for example, functionally.

-A wholly unformed content of sense perception is something we presumably never experience as such — because it is not yet experience.
-It assumes meaningful, experiential form only so far as it is informed by thought.
+A wholly unformed content of sense perception is something we presumably never experience as such — because it would not yet be experience.
+It can assume meaningful, experiential form only so far as it is informed by thought.
 In routine perception, this informing is already accomplished before we are aware of it.
-Through long training, our senses are educated by our thinking, so that we do not need to reflect consciously, over and over again, upon familiar elements of our experience.
+Through long training, our senses are educated by our thinking, so that we do not need to reflect anew, over and over again, upon familiar contents in order to form them into elements of our experience.

-We can see this more clearly when we consider cases where the normal education of the senses has been partly lacking.
+We can see the issues more clearly when we consider cases where the normal education of the senses has been partly lacking.

 We do not see with our eyes alone

 It can be hard for us to recognize all the thinking that is woven into our perceptual experience, much of it originating far back in childhood.
 But there are now well-studied cases where some aspects of the usual marriage of sense and thought never occurred in the first place — not until adulthood.
-I have in mind those individuals, born blind, who were much later given sight through operations.3 Here, from a different angle, we find vivid evidence for the insufficiency of “mere” sense impressions, and for the role of thinking in giving us lucid, intelligible experience of the world.
+I have in mind those individuals, born blind, who were much later given sight through operations.3 Here we find vivid evidence for the insufficiency of mere sense impressions, and for the role of thinking in giving us lucid, intelligible experience of the world.

 The British neuropsychologist, R. L. Gregory, describes the case of “S.B.”, who received donated corneas to replace his own congenitally opaque ones at age fifty-two.
 After the operation, the bandages were removed from his eyes, and